prantikseal/proof-of-work-ideas-bot/README.md

 - `Development` - For generating ideas around development
 - `all` - For generating one random idea from all categories

-If anyone wants help we can return a reply with the commands that are available to be tested by the bot.
+If anyone wants help we have a command for that as well

+- `help` - returns a reply with the commands that are available to be tested in the server by the bot.

 ## Tech Stack 🛠️